 Allow us to help you return to your sport and/or day to day life!

-Our Physiotherapists use IMS/Dry Needling as a technique to treat both chronic pain and new injuries.
+All of our Physiotherapists are trained in IMS/Dry Needling and use this as a technique to treat both chronic pain and new injuries.
 IMS is also very effective in treating pain of neuropathic origin.
 Nerves can become compressed or irritated for various reasons causing their signals to become exaggerated or perceived as painful ones.
 The result is pain that exists despite having no signs of inflammation or tissue damage.

 Another result of neuropathic pain is chronic muscle shortening.
 Overactivation of the muscle by an irritated nerve causes muscle spasm and chronic muscle shortening.
 Pain is a result of the shortened muscle pulling on the tendons, straining them as well as distressing the joints they move.
 Muscle shortening also increases wear and tear and contributes to degenerative changes such as 'tendonitis', 'osteoarthritis', and degenerative disc problems.